-(2) CONSULTATION.-The Secretary of Defense shall consult with the Secretary of State, the Attorney General, and the Secretary of Homeland Security, and with other appropriate officials of the United States Government, in preparing the report under paragraph (1).
-(3) Elements.-The report under paragraph (1) on the withdrawal of equipment referred to in that paragraph shall withdrawal of the equipment.
+$(2)\ \text{CONSULTATION}.$ -The Secretary of Defense shall consult with the Secretary of State, the Attorney General, and the Secretary of Homeland Security, and with other appropriate officials of the United States Government, in preparing the report under paragraph (1).

+(3) ELEMENTS.-The report under paragraph (1) on the withdrawal of equipment referred to in that paragraph shall include the following:

-(A) An explanation of the military justification for the
+(A) An explanation of the military justification for the withdrawal of the equipment.